 1. Run a Simple Troubleshoot to See If Your AC Adapter is Working

 First, turn off your laptop while keeping your AC adapter plugged in.
-When you power it back on, you need to click on the F2 key immediately and keep it pressed.
+Then, click on the F2 key immediately and keep it pressed when you power it back on.
 This will demonstrate information related to your battery and AC Adapter.

 2. Try to Replug Your Charger

 Often, laptop-based problems are minor glitches.
 A simple task such as taking your charger out and plugging it in again may fix it.